Meet the Team

 Psychotherapist & Parent Consultant | Owner and Director of Finding Solutions

-Janet Arnold is the Owner and Director of Finding Solutions and a Registered Psychotherapist providing psychotherapy and parent consultation for individuals, couples, and families.
+Janet Arnold is the Founder and Clinical Director of Finding Solutions and a Registered Psychotherapist providing psychotherapy and parent consultation for individuals, couples, and families.
 She is also a Registered Early Childhood Educator (RECE) and a certified Triple P Practitioner, offering a developmentally informed approach to mental health and parenting support.

 Janet holds a Master of Arts in Counselling Psychology (MACP) and is registered with the College of Registered Psychotherapists of Ontario (CRPO).
 Her work integrates evidence-based and relational approaches, including Cognitive Behavioural Therapy (CBT), Emotionally Focused Individual Therapy (EFIT), Solution-Focused Brief Therapy (SFBT), Narrative Therapy, and trauma-informed care.
 She also draws from Dialectical Behaviour Therapy (DBT), Internal Family Systems (IFS), mindfulness-based strategies, and Applied Behaviour Analysis (ABA)